joaopftorres/PROMPETHEUS/README.md

 - **Summarization**: Refines and enhances machine-generated summaries using GPT models.
 - **LaTeX Document Generation**: Creates a LaTeX-formatted document for the final output.
 - **Metrics**: Computes ROUGE scores, readability scores, and similarity metrics between documents and input.
+- **LaTeX Document Generation**: Automatically generates a LaTeX-formatted document for the final output of the systematic literature review.

 ## Requirements